hannes-dahlberg/listing-demo/README.md

 # Listing Demo
-Listing and creating listings of office spaces available to rent.
+Listing and crate listings of office spaces available to rent.

 # Get started
 Install DB's with